Is it OK to let dogs swim in your pool?

 We get asked a lot whether it’s safe for our dogs to swim in our backyard pools with us.
 The short answer is yes, but it’s not that simple.
 Know that if you do choose to let your dog swim in your pool, you will need to increase how much you treat your water chemistry and maintain your equipment.
 Here’s what you need to consider before letting your four-legged friend jump in with you.

-Is Your Dog a Strong Swimmer?
+Is Your Dog A Strong Swimmer?

-As is with humans (or “hoomans” in dog-speak), swimming is a great exercise for dogs that combines the benefits of aerobic activity with low impact.
+As is with humans (or “hoomans” in dog-speak), swimming is great exercise for dogs that combines the benefits of aerobic activity with low impact.
 So, yes, in this way it’s perfectly safe for your dog to swim in your pool.
 But every dog differs in how much they enjoy swimming.

 Some breeds — Labradors, Chesapeake Bay Retrievers, Portuguese Water Dogs, and Setters, to name a few — are excellent swimmers, and many can’t wait to jump right in.
 But other breeds — Pugs, Bulldogs, Terriers, Corgis, and many others — are not very strong swimmers because of their body shape or genetic traits that make it difficult for them to breathe.
 Always be sure to consult your veterinarian should you have any questions about your dog’s swimming ability.